clulab/pdf2txt/README.md

 ```
 Exception in thread "ModelLoaderThread" java.lang.OutOfMemoryError: Java heap space
 ```
-here are some tips to try:
+then here are some tips to try:

 * If `sbt` can't complete commands like `compile` or `assembly` for lack of memory, then the `-Xmx` setting in [.jvmopts](https://github.com/clulab/pdf2txt/blob/main/.jvmopts) might be increased.
 The Windows version of `sbt` seems to ignore this file, so it may be necessary to instead set the value of the environment variable `_JAVA_OPTIONS`.
 Depending on the shell, that might be with `set _JAVA_OPTIONS=-Xmx12g` or `$env:_JAVA_OPTIONS="-Xmx12g"`.